AndrejKolar/GraphDecomposition/README.md

 GraphDecomposition
 ==================

-C# implementation of the Stinson's heuristic tree climbing algorithm for creating Steiner triple systems.
+C# implementation of the Stinson's heuristic hill climbing algorithm for creating Steiner triple systems.
 Implementation of Bose and Skolem constructions.